IOTA-MSS/distributing_client/README.md

 ## Distributing
 Distribution can be started with the command `distribute`.
 This starts distributing all songs in the database according to the configuration in `TangleTunes.toml`.

 Alternatively the `--demo` flag can be enabled with values `odd`, `even` or `all`.
 This automatically downloads new songs on the platform, depending on whether they are even or odd.
 If `all` is enabled then all songs are downloaded.
-A maximum price can be set with `max_price` in the `TangleTunes.toml` file, this price is per chunk.
+A maximum price can be set with `max_price` in the `TangleTunes.toml` file; the price is in IOTA/chunk.